 How to Tell if Your Dog Is Overweight

-Before you start a diet plan for your dog, you need to know if he's really overweight.
+Before you start a diet plan for your dog, you need to know if they are really overweight.
 Try these simple do-it-yourself tests:

-Feel his backbone and ribs.
+Feel their backbone and ribs.
 "If the spine and ribs are difficult to feel, the dog is overweight," says David Gonsky, DVM.
 He's the medical director of West Loop Veterinary Care in Chicago.

-Look at him from the side.
-His stomach should be raised.
-A sagging stomach is a sign that he's carrying extra pounds.
+Look at them from the side.
+Their stomach should be raised.
+A sagging stomach is a sign that they are carrying extra pounds.

 Get a view from the top.
-Looking down at him from above, you should see a "waist," or inward curves, between the back of his rib cage and his hips.
+Looking down at them from above, you should see a "waist," or inward curves, between the back of their rib cage and hips.

 Tips for Losing Weight